leandro-ferraz/UiPath_RPA_REFramework_Challenge_fillforms/README.md

 ## Features
 - ⚙️ **REFramework best practices** – state machine, robust logging, retries and recovery.
 - 🧹 **Dispatcher ↔ Performer separation** – queue-driven, idempotent and scalable.
-- 🔒 **Assets** – data stored in Assets of orchestrator for use in both dispatcher and performer.
-No credential was needed in this project, but it's a interesting feature able to be used.
+- 🔒 **Assets** – Centralised values stored as UiPath Orchestrator Assets are shared by both the Dispatcher and the Performer.
 - 🖼️ **Automatic screenshots** on exceptions, saved to `Exceptions_Screenshots` in case of system exceptions.
 - 📴 **Environment cleanup** – configurable `AppsToKill` list for tidy bot exits.
 - 🧪 **Unit-test ready** – sample tests in each project’s `Tests/` folder.